Analysis | The best NBA fits for Gonzaga’s Jalen Suggs

 3. Minnesota Timberwolves (13-38): Currently first in draft lottery order

 Minnesota has had such rotten luck and endured so much tragedy in recent years that pondering a homecoming for Suggs, a West St. Paul, Minn., native, feels like an unnecessary jinx.
 Still, Suggs would be a dream addition for a wayward franchise that hasn’t won a playoff series since 2004 and has struggled to develop a young core in recent years.
 If Timberwolves fans embraced backup guard Tyus Jones for his Minnesota roots a few years ago, imagine the sentimental welcome that Suggs would receive during a Twin Cities return.
-To make it happen, the Timberwolves will need to land a top three spot in the draft order, otherwise their pick goes to the Golden State Warriors.
+To make it happen, the Timberwolves will need to land a top three spot in the draft order; otherwise, their pick goes to the Golden State Warriors.

 While Suggs has a chance to be Minnesota’s best basketball product since Kevin McHale, his arrival might require some roster juggling.
 The Timberwolves passed on LaMelo Ball to take Anthony Edwards with the top pick last year, content to stick with D’Angelo Russell as their lead ballhandler.
 Russell’s injury issues have played a heavy role in the Timberwolves’ dismal season, and they might be better off cutting their losses and giving the keys to Suggs.
 A Suggs-Edwards backcourt would be incredibly young and dynamic, and it would give Minnesota a solid platform to build from should trade rumors pick up as Karl-Anthony Towns proceeds through his second contract.